 Methods: Using ethnographic methods for online data collection, including focus groups, observations of research consultations, and interviews, this study is framed by a sociomaterialist perspective to unpack the black box of ES methods instruction provided by librarians in virtual environments.
-The resulting qualitative data was analysed using content analysis and constant comparison approaches, informed by the theoretical lens of Actor-Network Theory.
+The resulting qualitative data were analysed using content analysis and constant comparison approaches informed by the theoretical lens of Actor-Network Theory.

 Results: Assemblages of custom-made and repurposed instructional resources, such as video tutorials, templates, handouts, and online guides, as well as ES methods guidance documents and review-related technologies, mediate the instructional practices of librarians supporting ES methods.
 In response to academic and methodological expectations, librarians calibrate their teaching to balance technical and conceptual learning objectives related to the interconnected steps for conducting ES projects from research question formulation and information retrieval to data management, analysis, and reporting.
 Librarians rely on the affordances of various technologies to mediate online ES methods instruction, both for delivering the training and as applied to the methods for completing reviews.